Improving Pastured Broiler Operations for Chickens and Farmers: Automating Feed Systems on Mobile Pasture Coops and Sharing the Results

 Participation Summary:

 In the course of designing and constructing the prototype, we consulted with our technical advisor as well as a handful of other experts regarding the design.
 We worked with a structural engineer, two metal fabricators, several service providers in the conventional and pastured poultry industry, and peer farmers.
-We are working on shareable architectural designs, a website, and a YouTube video of the construction of the prototype.
-We had two peer farmers come to tour the prototype as it was being built.
+We created shareable architectural designs (drafted and finalized by a structural engineer in 2023), a website (opencoop.net), and a YouTube video series of the construction of the prototype.
+We had five peer farmers come to tour the prototype during and after construction.
 We held one pasture walk to demonstrate the mobile coops and prototype in action.
-We anticipate our outreach impact to be exponentially greater once our educational tools are fully developed.
+Following the launch of our website and video series, our outreach potential and impact has been exponentially greater.

 Learning Outcomes

-I would say that the key area in which users of the prototype reported changes was in understanding the importance of labor efficiency and easing repetitive motions on the farmer.
+The key area in which users of the prototype reported changes was in understanding the importance of labor efficiency and easing repetitive motions on the farmer.
 Users also saw the positive results of the prototype on overall bird health and happiness.
 For the limited number of farmers exposed to the prototype thus far, they reported being excited at the prospect of being able to reference the architectural designs to build their own mobile coop instead of relying on the build kits already on the market.
-We anticipate gathering considerably more data on learning outcomes once we launch the educational tools that are still under development.
+We anticipate gathering considerably more data on learning outcomes as farmers continue to interact the educational tools that we launched.

 Project Outcomes